 IETLS costs about $225.

-Two things to be aware of while attending or thinking of attending fashion school in the USA…
+Two things to be aware of while attending or thinking of attending fashion schools in the USA…

 1. While studying in the USA as an international student, can you get a job?